Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Related work

-\paragraph{Other approaches.} Other approaches have also been proposed in previous works.
-For instance, in FastDraw~\cite{fastdraw} the author proposes a novel learning-based approach to decode the lane structures, which avoids the need for clustering post-processing steps (required in segmentation and row-wise classification methods).
+\paragraph{Other approaches.} In FastDraw~\cite{fastdraw}, the author proposes a novel learning-based approach to decode the lane structures, which avoids the need for clustering post-processing steps (required in segmentation and row-wise classification methods).
 Although the proposed method is shown to achieve high speeds, it does not perform better than existing state-of-the-art methods in terms of accuracy.
 The same effect is shown in PolyLaneNet~\cite{polylanenet}, where an even faster model, based on deep polynomial regression, is proposed.
 In that approach, the model learns to output a polynomial for each lane.
 Despite its speed, the model struggles with the imbalanced nature of lane detection datasets, as evidenced by the high bias towards straight lanes in its predictions.
 In Line-CNN~\cite{linecnn}, an anchor-based method for lane detection is presented.
 This model achieves state-of-the-art results on a public dataset and promising results on another that is not publicly available.
 Despite the real-time efficiency, the model is considerably slower than other approaches.
 Moreover, the code is not public, which makes the results difficult to reproduce.
 There are also works addressing other parts of the pipeline of a lane detector.
 In~\cite{rgconstraints}, a post-processing method with a focus on occlusion cases is proposed, achieving results considerably higher than other works, but at the cost of notably low speeds (around 4 FPS).
-To improve results on night images, Liu et al.\cite{sim-cyclegan} propose the use of a GAN to generate night images from day ones to be used for training.

 \paragraph{Reproducibility.} As noted in~\cite{polylanenet}, many of the cited works do not publish the code to reproduce the results reported~\cite{linecnn,fastdraw,e2e-lmd}, or, in some cases, the code is only partially public~\cite{enet-sad,intrakd}.
 This hinders deeper qualitative and quantitative comparisons.
 For instance, the two most common metrics to measure a model's efficiency are multiply–accumulate operations (MACs) and frames-per-second (FPS).
 While the first does not depend on the benchmark platform, it is not always a good proxy for the second, which is the true goal.
 Therefore, FPS comparisons are also hindered by the lack of source code.